 By Mark Ellis —

 Randall Hall was once a free-wheeling playboy who traveled the world, went through women like “potato chips,” and dashed around town in his Mercedes 500 SL convertible.
-Seven clothing boutiques from Laguna Beach to San Francisco provided access to beautiful women ready to lay claim to his indulgent lifestyle.
+Seven clothing boutiques from Southern California to San Francisco provided access to beautiful women ready to lay claim to his indulgent lifestyle.

-Then he tried to move in on someone else’s girlfriend one night at a bar in this coastal enclave.
+Then he tried to move in on someone else’s girlfriend one night at a bar in the coastal enclave of Laguna Beach.
 The woman’s boyfriend savagely attacked Hall after he left the bar, which left him unconscious, lying face down in an alley with blood oozing from a cracked skull.

 To save Hall’s life, doctors at Mission Hospital induced a coma and removed a portion of his skull to relieve pressure on his brain.
 After five surgeries and complications due to infection, doctors failed in their attempts to bring Hall out of the coma.